Address book policies

 In the following diagram, Fabrikam and Tailspin Toys share the same Exchange organization and the same CEO.
 The CEO is the only employee common to both companies.

-One ABP is assigned to Tailspin Toys employees and the CEO.
+One contains Tailspin Toys employees and the CEO

 The users in Tailspin Toys can only see Tailspin Toys employees and the CEO when they browse the GAL.